Ceyene/HoneyBloggerTemplate/README.md

 # HoneyBloggerTemplate 🐝 🍯

-My first Blogger Responsive Template.
+My Blogger Responsive Template from scratch.

 ## Made with: